 a.
-In all regularly occupied and shared spaces within the same heating or cooling zone, regular building occupants have access upon request to personal thermal comfort devices (e.g., personalized fans, heated/cooled chairs, and others, except combustion-based space heaters) that provide individual user control of air speed, air temperature and/or mean radiant temperature, per requirements specified in the table below:
+In all regularly occupied and shared spaces within the same heating or cooling zone, regular building occupants have access upon request to personal thermal comfort devices (e.g., personalized fans, heated/cooled chairs, and others, except combustion-based space heaters) that provide individual user control of air speed, air temperature and/or mean radiant temperature.

-Availability Points Can accommodate upon request at least 50% of occupants at one time 2 Can accommodate upon request 100% of occupants 3 b.
+b.
 All rooms with a heating and/or cooling system that are regularly occupied by a single occupant meet one of the below conditions: